 - And Robert Webb who, on his appearance in season H, called a helix a spiral (despite knowing the correct answer) just so he could set off the klaxon.
 When it inevitably went off in response to his incorrect answer he threw his arms in the air, bounced up and down in his seat and giggled, beaming all the while.
 He then did the same thing ten minutes later while discussing Molotov cocktails.

 - Aerith and Bob:

 Alan: And Dave.

 - All Gays Are Paedophiles: Guests poking fun at Stephen's homosexuality will often do so on the premise that he seduces pubescent boys, in true Ancient Greek fashion.
 Stephen has even made such jokes himself.

 - Whenever someone steels themself for the klaxon... and actually gets it right.

 Stephen: Where does the saying "saved by the bell" come from?

 Jack Dee: Oh no, I know what's going to happen now, it's gonna be...
 I'm gonna get the klaxon for this, is it boxing?
 Is it a boxing reference?

-Beam Me Up, Scotty!: Setting up the question so that reciting one of these is the obvious answer is a common means of tripping up the panellists in the "General Ignorance" round.
+- Beam Me Up, Scotty!: In-Universe use of this trope - the questions are set up so that reciting one of these is the obvious answer is a common means of tripping up the panelists in the "General Ignorance" round.

 David Mitchell: Why do these films always forget to put their most famous lines in?